areomoon/Link-Prediction-with-Pyspark/README.md

 ### 1.get preprocessed data
 Execute the `get_data.py` to extract and create the similarity score features from our tweet dynamic net dataset.
 The files would be stored in the `tweet_data` file
 `python get_data.py`

 ### 2.Predict the link by using **ALS algorithm**
 **ALS:** Collaborative filtering is commonly used for recommender systems.
 These techniques aim to fill in the missing entries of a user-item association matrix. spark.ml currently supports model-based collaborative filtering, in which users and products are described by a small set of latent factors that can be used to predict missing entries. spark.ml uses the alternating least squares (ALS) algorithm to learn these latent factors.
-The implementation in spark.ml has the following parameters:

 Execute the `ALS_classifier.py` to generate forecase and evaluation
 `python ALS_classifier.py`

 ### 3.Predict the link by using **RandomForest algorithm**
 Execute the `ml_RF_classifier.py` to generate forecast by using the similarity feature we get from previous calculation and do evaluation (F1-score)
 `python ml_RF_classifier.py`